peter-evans/link-checker/README.md

 #### Receiving issues containing the error report

-Below is an example of pairing this action with [Create Issue From File](https://github.com/peter-evans/create-issue-from-file).
+Below is an example of using this action in conjunction with [Create Issue From File](https://github.com/peter-evans/create-issue-from-file).
 The workflow executes on a schedule every month.
 Issues will be created when Link Checker finds connectivity problems with links.

 ```hcl
 workflow "Check markdown links" {